Personnel

 Chair: Jon Cooley

 Jon Cooley is an amateur horn player who has been involved with numerous orchestras and ensembles across London and beyond for many years and was a co-founder of Harmony Sinfonia in Lewisham Borough in 2009.
-In the past ten years he has been involved with Fulham Opera, Saffron Opera and New Palace Opera and has a fathomless and unhealthy obsession with Wagner’s horn writing, though his musical interests are actually more diverse than this might indicate.
+In the past ten years he has been involved with Fulham / Regents Opera, Saffron Opera and New Palace Opera, and has a fathomless and unhealthy obsession with Wagner’s horn writing, though his musical interests are actually more diverse than this might indicate.
 In his previous life he was an NHS manager.